NorthcoteHS/10DPRO/assessments/cat2_codeAndResearch/personalityQuiz/README.md

 - ask questions in a random order
 - present multiple-choice answers in a random order
+- weight questions/answers based on how strongly they affect the user's final personality outcome
 - show images with results
     - **Note:** this requires using the [Pillow module](https://pillow.readthedocs.io/en/3.1.x/installation.html#basic-installation) and [this method](https://stackoverflow.com/a/5333261/4080966) or similar